All posts by Gwenyth

 This verse shows that it is like an extremely sharp two edged sword, cutting both ways, as it goes in and as it comes out…there is a story that illustrates this point perfectly….

-There was a man once who had didn’t believe in all this God rubbish (as he put it).
+There was a man once who said he didn’t believe in all this God rubbish (as he put it).
 One of the old time evangelists came to his district and was holding meetings several times a week.
 One of our man’s friends persuaded him to go to one of these meetings.

 “You know I don’t believe in all that stuff”, he said complainingly to his friend, “I’ll go just the once, but no more, mind!”